Transparency and accountability

 Find our views on current and past risks in the banking sector

 EU citizens and any other natural or legal person residing or having a registered office in an EU Member State have a right of access to documents produced or held by the EBA.
-Information on this right including the principles, conditions and exceptions, is set out in Regulation (EC) No 1049/2001.
+The principles, conditions and exceptions relating to access to documents request are set out in Regulation (EC) No 1049/2001.
 Further details can be found in the EBA’s Decision on Access to Documents (EBA DC 036).

 Requests for access to documents should:

 Identify the requester and provide their contact details;

 Identify the document or if not possible, specify the nature of the document and the necessary details to enable the EBA to identify whether it holds such a document.